Mushroom Buckwheat Porridge Bowl

 This mushroom buckwheat porridge bowl is perfect for a savoury breakfast, lunch or dinner!
-Ready in just 20 minutes with simple ingredients, this easy meal is not missing any flavour.
+Ready in just over 30 minutes with simple ingredients and plenty of vegetables, this easy meal is not missing any flavour.
 Gluten-free and oil-free.

-So I’ve been eating plenty of meals like this savoury mushroom buckwheat porridge bowl.
-Easy, and heavily inspired by Russian cuisine.
+Especially during the colder seasons, I love simple, comforting and flavourful meals like this savoury mushroom buckwheat porridge bowl.
+It is super easy, and heavily inspired by Russian cuisine.

 Savoury buckwheat porridge

 I am a huge fan of savoury porridge, made with either buckwheat or ordinary oats.
 And savoury breakfasts in general are my jam.
 But what’s great about this meal is that it definitely isn’t just breakfast-exclusive.
-You could also have it for dinner, or bring it with you as a meal prep lunch to school or work.
+You could also have it for dinner, or lunch, or even a wholesome snack if you want something a little bit more filling.